Arthur 2: On the Rocks: Plot

-Susan arrives at Arthur and Linda's apartment and tells Linda that if she really wants what's best for Arthur, then she should leave him.
-Susan also tells Linda that she can have children, and Linda cannot.
-Realizing that Arthur is suffering because he is unwilling to let her go, a devastated Linda moves back in with her father and leaves Arthur a note telling him that he should marry Susan and live a comfortable life.
+Susan arrives at Arthur and Linda's apartment and tells Linda that if she really wants what's best for Arthur, then she should leave him, since Susan can have children, and Linda cannot.
+Realizing that Arthur is suffering because he is unwilling to let her go, Linda moves back in with her father and leaves Arthur a note telling him that he should marry Susan and live a comfortable life.
 Crestfallen at having lost Linda and still unwilling to marry Susan, Arthur begins drinking again and ends up living on the streets.
-At his lowest point, Arthur sees a vision of Hobson (John Gielgud) and Hobson tells him that he cannot give up, because he knows Arthur will have a son, and Arthur must be there for him.
+At his lowest point, Arthur sees a vision of Hobson telling him that he cannot give up, because he knows Arthur will have a son, and Arthur must be there for him.

-Determined to get even with the Johnsons, Arthur gets sober again and learns from his grandmother, Martha (Geraldine Fitzgerald), that Burt has made a lot of enemies that have dirt on him.
+Determined to get even with the Johnsons, Arthur gets sober again and learns from his grandmother, Martha, that Burt has made a lot of enemies that have dirt on him.
 Arthur meets with several people whose lives have been ruined by Burt Johnson, and learns of a fraud and extortion scheme that Burt was responsible for.
 Arthur sneaks onto Burt's yacht and confronts him, demanding that they leave him and Linda alone.
 Burt and his friends laugh at Arthur, freely admitting that the allegations are true, but the statute of limitations has expired and the evidence is worthless.
 Arthur punches Burt in the gut, and Burt attempts to kill Arthur with a revolver.
-However, realizing that money cannot get her everything, Susan defends Arthur for the first time and tells her father to give Arthur his money back or she will tell her mother about his affairs.
-Burt reluctantly agrees, and Arthur thanks Susan before leaving to get his life back in order.
+However, realizing that money cannot get her everything, Susan defends Arthur and tells her father to give Arthur his money back or she will tell her mother about his affairs.
+Burt reluctantly agrees.

-Arthur seeks out Linda and tells her that he has not only gotten his money back but also secured the adoption of a child.
-Linda and Arthur reunite and Mrs. Canby arrives with their adopted child, a baby girl.
+Arthur seeks out Linda and tells her that he has gotten his money back and secured the adoption of a child.
+Mrs. Canby arrives with their adopted child, a baby girl.
 Arthur is confused because Hobson had told him he would have a son.
-However, Linda surprises Arthur with the news that she is pregnant, after all.
+However, Linda surprises Arthur with the news that she is pregnant.
 The two return to their home and Fairchild plays a practical joke on Arthur for the first time.
-Arthur tells Fairchild to pack his things, and Fairchild, assuming he has been fired, does so.
-However, Arthur tells him that he is not fired, only moving rooms.
-He shows him to his new room, the room that used to belong to Hobson.
+Arthur moves Fairchild into a new room, the room that used to belong to Hobson.